Ted 2: Possible sequel

 In June 2015, Collider asked if the studio was already planning a third film; MacFarlane replied: "It's all based on appetite.
 If Ted 2 does as well as the first one, it means people want to see more of these characters.
 If that happens, then there would likely be a Ted 3.
 The franchise, to me, is one that's more character-based than premise-based.
 If you look at it like episodes in television, if you have characters that people like and they want to see them, again and again, you can tell any number of different stories.
 If there's a desire for it, then yeah, we would do a Ted 3."

 On October 27, 2015, during an interview on Today MacFarlane, again, did not rule out the possibility of Ted 3, stating: "We don't know, I like to kind of have some space between Ted [films], so it's possible there will be another one but there are no immediate plans."

 For the Ted television series in 2024, MacFarlane originally asked Mark Wahlberg to reprise his role as John, but due to being occupied with other projects, the show became a prequel to the film series.

+In August 2026, Mark Wahlberg teased a third film, stating “You know, Seth McFarlane does Family Guy and all that stuff.
+He's the creator of Ted.
+So, we may come back with a third.
+Yes, we may come back.”

 Television series

 On September 13, 2021, MacFarlane posted an image on Instagram of the Ted stuffed bear, writing "The original Ted stuffy mentally preparing for his return."

 In April 2022, it was announced that a prequel series was in development for Peacock, with writers Paul Corrigan and Brad Walsh joining MacFarlane as the series' showrunners.
 MacFarlane reprised his role as the title character.
 The series was released on January 11, 2024.
-A second season is set to premiere in 2025 alongside an animated television show starring MacFarlane and Wahlberg being in the works.
+The second season premiered on March 5, 2026.
+An animated television show starring MacFarlane and Wahlberg is in the works.